-Through a real-world case study, speakers will share lessons learned from conducting prospective research within routine clinical care, including the operational challenges sites face, the realities of balancing research and patient care, and the factors that influence participation in post-approval studies.
+Through a real-world case study, speakers will share lessons learned from conducting prospective research within routine clinical care, including the operational challenges sites face, the realities of balancing research and patient care, and the factors that influence participation in studies.

-Attendees will gain insight into what it takes to successfully embed post-approval research into routine care, including approaches to reducing site burden, improving patient identification and enrollment, and generating high-quality prospective evidence in real-world care settings.
+Attendees will gain insight into what it takes to successfully embed pragmatic research into routine care, including approaches to reducing site burden, improving patient identification and enrollment, and generating high-quality prospective evidence in real-world care settings.

 Attendees will learn: